True and the Rainbow Kingdom

 True and the Rainbow Kingdom is an animated children's television series produced by Home Plate Entertainment and Guru Studio in collaboration with American artist duo FriendsWithYou and Pharrell Williams' I Am Other.
 Based on the artwork by FriendsWithYou, it aired on CBC Television in Canada and streamed exclusively on Netflix everywhere else.

-The 10-episode first season of the series was released on Netflix on August 11, 2017, which led to two five-episode spin-off series, Season 2, titled True: Magical Friends and True: Wonderful Wishes, both of which debuted on June 15, 2018.
-The series was renewed for a 4-episode second season of the series, titled Mushroom Town, which was released on Netflix on May 3, 2019.
+The 10-episode first season of the series was released on Netflix on August 11, 2017, which led to Season 2, which was composed of two five-episode standalone titles, titled True: Magical Friends and True: Wonderful Wishes, both of which debuted on June 15, 2018.
+The series was renewed for a 4-episode third season of the series, titled Mushroom Town, which was released on Netflix on May 3, 2019.
 True Tunes was released on July 12 on Netflix, with 8 new tracks.
 The series finale, titled Wild Yetis, was released on August 30, 2019.